bikash-b/micro-fed/README.md

 * Use *npm serve* or *webpack-dev-server --config ./webpack.config.js --mode development* to run React.js project.

 * Use *npm serve* or *vue-cli-service* serve to run Vue.js project.

+### Exporting micro frontend components into web component

+As it uses web components as the key elements to build micro forntend, it needs to be export the micro frontend component into web components.
+Follow the below tecniques to get the web components.

+#### Angular components as web components